ayuship29/TO-DO-LIST/README.md

 ## Features

-- ✅ Add, edit, and delete tasks
+- ✅ Add and delete tasks
 - ✅ Mark tasks as completed or pending
 - ✅ Filter tasks by status (All, Pending, Completed)
 - ✅ Toggle between light and dark themes